 Tualatin home prices are not only among the most expensive in Oregon, but Tualatin real estate also consistently ranks among the most expensive in America.

-Tualatin is a decidedly white-collar city, with fully 85.84% of the workforce employed in white-collar jobs, well above the national average.
+Tualatin is a decidedly white-collar city, with fully 85.74% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Tualatin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Tualatin who work in management occupations (13.62%), sales jobs (12.84%), and office and administrative support (12.70%).
+There are especially a lot of people living in Tualatin who work in management occupations (13.64%), office and administrative support (13.07%), and sales jobs (10.84%).

 Also of interest is that Tualatin has more people living here who work in computers and math than 95% of the places in the US.

 Tualatin is a very ethnically-diverse city.
 The people who call Tualatin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tualatin residents report their race to be White, followed by Asian.
 Tualatin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.20% of the city’s residents.
-Important ancestries of people in Tualatin include Irish, English, Norwegian, and Swedish.
+People of Hispanic or Latino origin account for 17.36% of the city’s residents.
+Important ancestries of people in Tualatin include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Tualatin is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Arabic.